10 Jun 2021

 Working with an insurance assessor and external experts

-Some claims are complicated and we may need the help of an insurance assessor (also known as a loss adjuster).
+Some claims are complicated, so we may need the help of an insurance assessor (also known as a loss adjuster).

-“The role of an insurance assessor or a loss adjuster is to review the circumstances of your claim and assess the loss and its total value.
-They have a key role in more complex claims, and that is about having a face-to-face interaction with our customers,” Mann explains.
+“The role of an insurance assessor is to review the circumstances of your claim and assess the loss and its total value,” Mann explains.

-They may need to come to your home as part of the process, so they can advise us on your situation and help us settle your claim.
+The assessor may need to come to your home, so they can advise us on your situation and help us settle your claim.

-When we assess your claim, we may need to get an external expert to provide specialist advice and perform professional services for us.
-For example, reviewing your loss, damage, or the circumstances of your claim.
+Sometimes, we may also need to get an external expert to provide specialist advice – for example, reviewing your loss, damage, or the circumstances of your claim.

-They help us to decide on your claim outcome or, provide advice on the best way to manage or resolve your claim.
-For example, some of the common types of external experts we use include:
+They help us decide on your claim outcome or provide advice on the best way to manage or resolve your claim.
+Common types of external experts we use include:

 • Specialist loss adjusters and assessors